tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 }
 ~~~~~~~

 The `PortfolioResource` class is the business logic component that should be accessed when a HTTP request is received.
 It's the external API mentioned above.
 The RESTful framework used to route the `GET` call to this class is a JSR-311 framework called [Utterlyidle](https://code.google.com/p/utterlyidle/) running in an embedded HTTP server.
 A common alternative is to use [Jersey](http://jersey.java.net/) running in an embedded [Jetty](http://www.eclipse.org/jetty/) HTTP server.
 Either way, we're not interested in testing these frameworks or their configuration here.
-We're assuming that when up and running a HTTP `GET` is relayed to the `PortfolioResource` class and the `value` method (simulated by line 15).
+We're assuming that a HTTP `GET` is relayed to the `PortfolioResource` class and the `value` method (simulated by line 15).

 If we look at the implementation of `PortfolioResource`, you can see this to be the case.
 The class uses an instance of `Valuation` as a collaborator to perform the actual calculation and sets the result in the HTTP response body (at line 12).

-{title="The PortfolioResource class represents the HTTP adapter", lang="java", line-numbers="on"}
+{title="The `PortfolioResource` class represents the HTTP adapter", lang="java", line-numbers="on"}
 ~~~~~~~
 public class PortfolioResource {
     private final Valuation valuation;